Photo credit: Manuel Martínez

 Values

-Recognition of human factors – emotions, relationships, contradictions – in making meaning
+• Recognition of human factors – emotions, personalities, relationships – in making meaning

-Respect for nuanced understanding, with a disposition toward action
+• Respect for nuanced understanding, yet a disposition toward action

 Bio

-Kimberly Dixon-Mays, Ph.D. has led insights and creative strategy in communications, design and innovation for multi-national and startup brands, and in communications and programs for nonprofits.
-She has also been a key contributor to establishing organizations’ new insight and strategy practices.
+Kimberly Dixon-Mays, Ph.D. has led insights and creative strategy in communications, design, innovation and arts programming.
+She has also helped establish organizations’ new insight and strategy practices.

 Kimberly has also been an arts administrator, serving as Executive Director (operations and programming) for live literature presenter Guild Literary Complex.
-She has helped several other arts and cultural organizations develop programming and audience strategies as a consultant and volunteer as well.
+In addition, she has helped several other arts and cultural organizations develop programming and audience strategies as a consultant and volunteer.

-Dixon-Mays earned a B.A. in psychology/theater studies from Yale University, a M.A. in Afro-American studies from UCLA, and a Ph.D. in interdisciplinary theatre & drama (Women’s Studies concentration) from Northwestern University.
+Dixon-Mays earned a B.A. in psychology/theater studies from Yale University, a M.A. in Afro-American studies from UCLA, and a Ph.D. in interdisciplinary theatre & drama, with a Women’s Studies concentration, from Northwestern University.
 She is also a poet and playwright.
 More on creative work